 If you are concerned about your fertility, the first thing to understand is that you are not alone.
 Up to one in six couples worldwide have difficulty conceiving in the first 12 months of trying.
 It is also important to recognise that becoming pregnant is not that easy for everyone.
 Many couples believe that once they stop taking precautionary measures, they will fall pregnant very quickly.
-In reality, there is only a fairly short time each month within the menstrual cycle when conception is possible.
+There is only a fairly short time each month within the menstrual cycle when conception is possible.

 Scientific advances over the past three decades have helped millions overcome problems with fertility.
 Treatments ranging from medications to assisted reproductive technologies (ART, including in vitro fertilisation (IVF) are achieving unprecedented success.

 A diagnosis of infertility can naturally leave you feeling shocked and lead to a whole range of emotional reactions, which are often very strong, and at times overwhelming.
-This is normal and while most of the time you will be able to cope with the stress and pressure of the situation, there may be times when you need extra support, reassurance or some coping techniques to help you manage the challenges and your stress levels.
+This is normal and while most of the time you will be able to cope with the stress and pressure of the situation, there may be times when you need extra support, reassurance, or some coping techniques to help you manage the challenges and your stress levels.
 It is important that you talk to your partner and other family members and friends about how you are both feeling throughout the diagnosis and treatment process.
 Your healthcare team, including counsellors will also be able to help with any concerns or questions you may have.

 What is infertility?